phamleduy04/hacktx-25/model/README.md

 Machine learning model for predicting optimal F1 pit stop decisions based on race conditions.

+**NEW:** The model now uses real F1 data from the [FastF1 package](https://docs.fastf1.dev/) to train on actual race scenarios!
+It automatically falls back to synthetic data if real data is unavailable.

 ## Setup

 Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```

+Note: The training script will download real F1 telemetry and timing data from recent races.
+This requires an internet connection and may take a few minutes on the first run (data is cached for subsequent runs).

 ## Training the Model